 Foreclosure moratorium: The Rural Development SFH Guaranteed Loan Program Technical Handbook (HB-1-3555) requires servicers of RD's single-family guaranteed loans to suspend all foreclosure-related actions for 90 days.
 This includes the initiation of new foreclosures as well as foreclosures already in process.
 To be eligible for a suspension of foreclosure activities, the property or the borrower's place of employment must be directly affected by the disaster.
-In October 2017, USDA Rural Development extended the initial moratorium on foreclosures in the disaster areas impacted by the hurricanes as follows: for Hurricane Harvey, until February 21, 2018; for Hurricane Irma, until March 9, 2018; and for Hurricane Maria, until March 19, 2018.
+194 In October 2017, USDA Rural Development extended the initial moratorium on foreclosures in the disaster areas impacted by the hurricanes as follows: for Hurricane Harvey, until February 21, 2018; for Hurricane Irma, until March 9, 2018; and for Hurricane Maria, until March 19, 2018.
 These extensions apply both to foreclosures already initiated and to new foreclosures.
-In June 2018, the moratorium on areas affected by Hurricane Maria was extended until September 17, 2018.
-These extensions apply both to foreclosures already initiated and to new foreclosures.
+195 In June 2018, the moratorium on areas affected by Hurricane Maria was extended until September 17, 2018.
+These extensions apply both to foreclosures already initiated and to new foreclosures already initiated and to new foreclosures already initiated and to new foreclosures.

-Credit Reporting Suspension: A borrower on a disaster-related forbearance plan should not be reported to the credit reporting agencies.
+Credit Reporting Suspension: A borrower on a disaster-related forbearance plan should not be reported to the credit reporting agencies.196

-Late Charge Suspension: Late fees will not be assessed while the borrower is on a forbearance plan or paying as agreed on a repayment plan.
+Late Charge Suspension: Late fees will not be assessed while the borrower is on a forbearance plan or paying as agreed on a repayment plan.197